Sharing in New Hampshire

 Why Shire Sharing?

 Shire Sharing is a nonprofit comprised of volunteers only; this means that all of your donations go directly to helping families in need.
+What makes us stand apart: We deliver meals directly to the doors of Granite Staters who need a little help.
+This isn’t just convenient for people with transportation or mobility issues — it’s personal and meaningful.

 Our goal for 2018 is to deliver Thanksgiving meals to 500 households in the Granite State.
 Our stretch goal is to reach 700 households.
 Last year we set a new personal record by delivering Thanksgiving meals to 700 households across New Hampshire, up from 500 recipient households in 2016, and we hope to maintain our highest level of success this year.